esteban-cz/Quick-Git/README.md

 Added git clone to the Git Actions menu in the status bar, you can customize the directory the repo will clone to and more features coming soon...

+### 3.0.2

+Updated Git clone action, now if you do not have any folder opened you have in the bottom left corner the option to clone git repo, after any folder/file is opened this will change to Git actions.

 ---

 **Enjoy!**